 fbpx

 We’ve entered the final sprint of the legislative session.
 With less than two weeks remaining until the session ends on Thurs.
-Marzo 2, a lot hangs in the balance.
+March 2, a lot hangs in the balance.
 For bills that haven’t even passed either the House or Senate yet, time is running out, which may or may not be a good thing depending on the bill in question.
 In other words, if time runs out on a bill we opposed, it’s Happy Time!

 Overall, we’re cautiously optimistic as we approach the end, having taken some positive steps in the right direction this week.